IGITUGraz/L2L/doc/intro.rst

 Optimizee
 ~~~~~~~~~

-The optimizee subclasses :class:`~ltl.optimizees.optimizee.Optimizee` with a class that contains four mandatory methods
+The optimizee subclasses :class:`~l2l.optimizees.optimizee.Optimizee` with a class that contains four mandatory methods
 (Documentation linked below):

-1. :meth:`~ltl.optimizees.optimizee.Optimizee.create_individual` : Called to return a random individual_ (returns an Individual-Dict_)
+1. :meth:`~l2l.optimizees.optimizee.Optimizee.create_individual` : Called to return a random individual_ (returns an Individual-Dict_)
-2. :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` : Runs the actual simulation and returns a fitness vector
+2. :meth:`~l2l.optimizees.optimizee.Optimizee.simulate` : Runs the actual simulation and returns a fitness vector

 In order to maintain a consistent framework for communication between the optimizer and optimizee it is required to
 enforce certain requirements on the behaviour of the above functions.
 The details of these requirements for the